copilot-emacs/copilot.el/README.md

 #### copilot-idle-delay

 Time in seconds to wait before starting completion (default to 0).
-Note Copilot itself has a ~100ms delay because of network communication.
+Note that Copilot itself has a ~100ms delay because of network communication.
 You can disable it completely by setting it to `nil`:

 ``` elisp
 (setq copilot-idle-delay nil)